matthewvarga/mario/README.md

 # Mario

-## About
-This is a recreation of the original Super Mario Bros built as a modern web app.
-It is a project I am doing for fun, and as a learning experience.
+This project is a recreation of the original Super Mario Bros built as a modern web app.
+It is a project I am doing for fun.

+**_Note:_** I do not own the assets (i.e. sprites).

+## How it Works

+### Configuration

+The game settings are configured in `resources/config.json`.

+#### Screen
+The `screen` is the viewable game canvas, and the `bufferCols` is the number of buffer columns to be drawn.

+A `buffer column` is a column that is loaded to the left and right of the minimum number of visible columns within the screen.

+__For example__: If the screen size is 30x30 pixels, and a tile is 3x3 pixels, then the screen would be filled with 10x10 tiles.

+Now if you try to move right, what is actually happening is the background is moving left.

+So lets say the player moves 2 pixels to the right.
+Then the 10x10 tiles that were visible would all move 2 pixels to the left.
+So now the first column of visible tiles is overflowing 2 pixels off the left (invisible), and there is an empty gap of 2 pixels in the last column.

+This is why a buffer column is used and is drawn off the screen, so when a player moves, it is shifted on screen, and there is no amount of empty space on either side.

+#### Map

+The `Map` configuration is where you define how large the game map is, by indicating how big each `tile` is, and then how many `rows` and `columns` of tiles there are in the entire map.

+#### Player

+the `Player` configuration is where you d

 **_Note:_** I do not own any of the resources used for this, such as the sprites.